rafalwrzeszcz-wrzasqpl/pl.wrzasq.commons/commons-aws/src/site/markdown/guide/sns.md

 <!---
-# This file is part of the ChillDev-Commons.
+# This file is part of the pl.wrzasq.commons.
 #
 # @license http://mit-license.org/ The MIT license
-# @copyright 2017 - 2018 © by Rafał Wrzeszcz - Wrzasq.pl.
+# @copyright 2017 - 2019 © by Rafał Wrzeszcz - Wrzasq.pl.
 -->

 # Publishing

 When you deal with [**SNS**](https://aws.amazon.com/sns/) you most likely transfer messages with the form of **JSON**.
-Also you usually work against specified SNS topic (which means it's ARN won't change). `pl.chilldev.commons.aws.sns.TopicClient` is a simple wrapper that wraps single topic communication and handles **JSON** conversion:
+Also you usually work against specified SNS topic (which means it's ARN won't change). `pl.wrzasq.commons.aws.sns.TopicClient` is a simple wrapper that wraps single topic communication and handles **JSON** conversion:

 ```java
 class MyPing